MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 	PM> Install-Package EventStore.Client

 With this installed you can look at creating a connection provider for EventStore.
-This will be responsible creating the connection to the TCP end point.
+This will be responsible for creating the connection to the TCP end point.

     public class EventStoreConnectionProvider
     {